MrR0807/Java_Notes/Effective_Java_3rd.md

 List<Complaint> litany = Collections.list(legacyLitany);
 ```

-# Item 2: CREATING AND DESTROYING OBJECTS Consider a builder when faced with many constructor parameters
+# Item 2: Consider a builder when faced with many constructor parameters

 Static factories and constructors share a limitation: they do not scale well to large numbers of optional parameters.
 There are three options:
 * Telescoping constructor